spencer-bump/DisasterAware-CMAPI-v1.2.0-Launch-Channel-Commands/README.md

 ###Purpose:

 To set the time to start or resume the animation.
 The animation will start at the given time as long as the time given is within that animation's time window.
+The start time must be specified as a UNIX timestamp in milliseconds.

 ###Channel: